exakat/php-dictionary/dictionary/upload.ini.rst

 PHP is able to receive files as part of a form submission.

-PHP is capable of receiving file uploads from any RFC-1867 compliant browser.
+PHP is capable of receiving file uploads from any RFC-1867, RFC-2854 compliant browser.
+It also supports ``multipart/form-data`` format, from the RFC-2388.

 File upload code is based on the $_FILES superglobal, and ``move_uploaded_file()`` function.
 It also relies on several PHP directives: ``file_uploads``, ``upload_max_filesize``, ``upload_tmp_dir``, ``post_max_size`` and ``max_input_time``.